w314/notes/javaNotes/sqlNotes.md

 > What is a transaction?

-- In SQL transaction is grouping of statements into a single unit.
+- transaction: one or more DQL or DML operations performed on a database as a single unit
+- DDL can be included, but cannot be rolled back.
+Don't use DDL in a transaction mixed with other statements
-- A transaction satisfies all the ACID properties.
+- desirable transaction properties:
-- In MySQL, transactions are SQL statements that are grouped under a single unit, the statements in a transaction will then be executed one by one
+  - **A**TOMICITY: either all statements succeed or they all fail
+  - **C**ONSISTENTENCY: transactions keep data in a consistent state
+  - **I**SOLATION: ability of transactions to not interfere with one another (isolation level can be changed)
+  - **D**URABILITY: transactions are logged, saved to long-term memory, and are recoverable
 - there are only two outputs for a transaction, success or failure, if all the statements are executed successfully the transaction is successful, even if a single statement fails, the entire transaction fails.

 ### TCL Commands

-- `START` - notifies MySQL that the statements after Start should be cosidered as a single unit.
+- `START TRANSACTION` - notifies MySQL that the statements after Start should be cosidered as a single unit.
 - `COMMIT` - used to save the data permanently
 - `ROLLBACK` - used to get the data or restore the data to the last savepoint or last committed state
 - `SAVEPOINT` - used to save the data at a particular point temporarily